Voilett-Roze/asus/Disk-formatting.md

 ----
 ### 5. Unmount

-All partitions on the device **must** be _properly_ unmounted and their respective mount points manually removed BEFORE we can zero the entire disk, write a new MBR partition table and format with an ext filesystem
+All partitions on the device **must** be _properly_ unmounted and their respective mount points manually removed BEFORE we can zero the entire disk, write a new MBR partition table and format with an ext2, ex3 or ex4 filesystem.

 **mount** command will list mounted devices: